Moving from San Diego to Oakland, CA

 Cost of living: San Diego vs. Oakland

-The cost of living in San Diego vs. Oakland goes beyond rent prices.
-You also need to think about housing costs, average salaries, daily expenses, and job trends to see how living in Oakland stacks up against San Diego.
+Cost-of-living factors in San Diego vs. Oakland go beyond rent prices.
+Housing costs, average salaries, daily expenses, and job trends all play a role.
+The data below shows how living in Oakland stacks up against San Diego.

 Check out how the two cities compare so you know what to expect before you relocate: